 The Abrahms Lab is housed in the University of Washington Department of Biology's Center for Ecosystem Sentinels.
 The Center's mission is to advance the understanding and conservation of species that act as sentinels to the state of the environment by linking results from multi-disciplinary science to effective policy outcomes.
 From African carnivores to marine birds and mammals, the Abrahms lab combines fieldwork, modeling, and interdisciplinary approaches to advance the ecology and conservation of sentinel species.
+Check out this web story by UW about our fieldwork in Africa.
 Our research centers on three themes:

 Linking environmental change to animal behavior, fitness, and community dynamics